Birr, County Offaly: Firsts

 On 31 August 1869, the first road fatality recorded in history occurred in Birr, when local-born scientist Mary Ward, a cousin of The 3rd Earl of Rosse, fell from a steam-powered car on a bend.
 The vehicle traversed her, causing fatal injuries.

 A descendant of the O'Carrolls, Charles Carroll was the first and only Catholic to sign the United States Declaration of Independence and, also, the only signatory to give his address.
 To distinguish himself from his father, Charles Carroll of Annapolis, he signed in full as "Charles Carroll of Carrollton".
-The first US Senator for Maryland, he is mentioned in the state song and a former home forms part of Johns Hopkins University.

 Local government

 In local government, Birr is a municipal district within Offaly County Council.
-The district itself covers the entire west & south of Offaly.
-It was formed following a merger of the Ferbane electoral area and Birr Town Council in 2014.
+The district itself covers the entire west and south of Offaly.
 The district returns 6 elected representatives to Offaly County Hall in Tullamore.
-Prior to 2014, the town had its own urban council, Birr Town Council with its own elected representatives.
-The council's jurisdiction was only to the Birr urban area.
-It was formerly known as Birr Urban District Council prior to 2002.
-Originally council met at John's Hall, a distinctive Greek Temple-style building located in John's Mall.
-In the mid-2000s the council moved to the Civic Offices on Wilmer Road.
-Birr Municipal District meetings will continue to be held there though it will not have the same powers as the Town Council.
+The area was administered by Birr Urban District Council until 2002, and subsequently by Birr Town Council until 2014, when the council was dissolved and administration of the town was amalgamated with Offaly County Council in accordance with the Local Government Reform Act 2014.

 Birr Court House

 Birr Court House, built c1830, is a detached five-bay two-storey castellated courthouse located on Townsend St, Birr.
 Over the years the building has served as a prison, court and county council offices.
 The courthouse has since closed down and now lies empty.

+The Courthouse was used to host Creative Arts events during Vintage Week 2023 and is hoped to be developed as part of the Creative Court project into a more permanent arts venue.

 Services and amenities

-Birr is the principal market town of South Offaly and also serves parts of northeast Tipperary.
-The main street has a number of shops.

 The town is served by three primary schools (St Brendan's Boys school, Mercy Primary School and the Model Primary School) and one secondary school (St. Brendan's Community School).

-The newspaper The Midland Tribune, covering South Offaly and North Tipperary, has its office in the town.